Revised August 2012

 Section 1.
 Annual Meetings.
 There shall be one annual membership meeting each year.

 A. Date and Location of Annual Meeting.
-The annual membership meeting shall be held at the principal executive office of the ministry on a Sunday in Januaryat a time established by agreement between the senior minister or co-ministers and Board of Directors.
+The annual membership meeting shall be held on a Sunday in January at a time established by agreement between the senior minister or co-ministers and Board of Directors.
+Any meetings of the organization, of the Board, or any of its committees may be held by electronic or telephonic means whenever it is deemed that it would be expedient or be the most beneficial to the ministry or its members.

 B. Notice.
 Written notice stating the date, time, and place of the annual meeting will be mailed to all active members at least ten (10) days in advance of the meeting.